SlimJallouli/b_u585_iota02_iot_reference/provision_emqx.md

 ## 9. Delete old certs from ST67 internal file system

-It is important to ensure that all previously stored certificates especially **corePKCS11_CA_Cert.dat**, **corePKCS11_Cert.dat**, and **corePKCS11_Key.dat** are removed from the module’s internal file system before importing new ones.
+It is important to ensure that all previously stored certificates, especially **corePKCS11_CA_Cert.dat**, **corePKCS11_Cert.dat**, and **corePKCS11_Key.dat** are removed from the module’s internal file system before importing new ones.
 This step is necessary to allow the firmware to load the updated certificates and private key into the ST67 module, which are then used for establishing the TLS/MQTT connection.

-- On the serial terminal connected to your board, Type the following command to list all files currently stored in the module:
+- On the serial terminal connected to your board, type the following command to list all files currently stored in the module:

 ```
 w6x_fs ls